 Jordan is an absolutely stunning country with some world class itinerary.
-This Jordan Travel Guide and Itinerary covers a 7-night visit and includes Petra, Aqaba, the Dead Sea and Wadi Rum.
+This guide to the best Jordan Tourist Attractions and Jordan Itinerary covers a 7-night visit and includes Petra, Aqaba, the Dead Sea and Wadi Rum.
 You could easily change this to a 9 or 10-night itinerary and add in Amman.

 Petra is an amazing archaeological city in Jordan.
 For many it is best known for its appearance in Indiana Jones and the Last Crusade – I highly recommend you watch this film before going!
 Petra is and old city rediscovered in the early 1800s by a swiss traveller.

-Today it is a well deserved World Heritage Site with all the positives that come with that.
+Today it is a well deserved World Heritage Site with all the positives that come with that as well as one of the key Jordan tourist attractions.
 You can visit by day and/or experience the magic of Petra by candlelight at night.
-Visiting Petra does involve alot of walking so take care with your footwear!
+Visiting Petra does involve a lot of walking so take care with your footwear!
 Entry to the city is through the rather magical and very photogenic Siq.
 You can get a donkey/horse/cart etc but I would recommend walking as this felt the most magical way to arrive.

 For more information visit the official Petra tourism site.